Skip to content

 Subject TIMLG MVP economic rules

 This page documents the protocol's current economic behavior.
-It is intentionally limited to what the MVP settles today, how fees are routed, and how future incentive layers should be kept separate from the core round logic.
+It covers what the MVP settles today, how fees are routed, and how the streak jackpot funds itself.

 Economic primitives